 Hosting – Hosting is needed to make your website live and able to be viewed on the world wide web.
 All PogoStick websites include free hosting for the first 12 months, and after that there is a $6.50 a month fee, which also includes domain renewal.
 We don’t put limits on your hosting either, like some providers that restrict your traffic or website size.
 Using fast, secure US-based servers we can avoid expensive NZ hosting and the potential problems of local hosting (such as the Christchurch earthquake).
 It is worth checking hosting fees since they can be outrageously expensive!

 Email services – When you get a website, normally you will want email services too.
 No point buying a fancy new domain name if you still have to advertise that unprofessional-looking Hotmail email address.
 The extra cost can be off-putting however, especially if your budget is limited.
 At PogoStick, email services are included at no extra cost.
-We use the flexible, yet powerful, Google Apps solution that not only provides you with web-based email (that can be collected using Microsoft Outlook if required) but also offers additional features such as a company intranet and online document storage and collaboration.
+We use the flexible, yet powerful, Zoho solution that not only provides you with web-based email (that can be collected using Microsoft Outlook or a mobile app if required) but also offers additional features such as a company intranet and online document storage and collaboration.

 Content management – The content of your website is the text that fills in the pages.
 For your initial setup will you need to write your own content or will they do it?
 How much will that cost?
 Will you be able to edit your own web pages?
 Or will you need to pay for every change?
 We offer you the choice to do it yourself for free and let us do it for you at a very reasonable hourly rate.
-The content management system (CMS) that comes free with every PogoStick website is easy to use, and lots of tutorials are available on the internet including instruction videos on YouTube.
+The content management system (CMS) that comes free with every PogoStick website is easy to use, and lots of tutorials are available.

 Future changes – What options are there for future changes of my website, such as branding updates, new pages, current promotions or new features such as online forms?
 How much can I do myself (using the CMS)?
 Is the website platform open or proprietary (meaning that it will be difficult or expensive to transfer to another provider)?
 We use WordPress, one of the world’s most popular open platforms, which means if you want to switch to another company it’s absolutely free to take your entire website somewhere else, and there are many WordPress developers and trainers to choose from, so there are no risks with a PogoStick website!